goss-org/goss/docs/manual.md

 #### Arrays

-Arrays are treated as a `contains-elements`(fixme, link) by default, this validates that the expected test is a subset of the returned system state.
+Arrays are treated as a [contains-elements](#array-matchers) by default, this validates that the expected test is a subset of the returned system state.

 ```yaml
 matching: